frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student-group-creation-tool.md

 **The Student group creation tool allows you to create student groups in bulk.**

-To access the Student Group Creation Tool, go to
+To access the Student Group Creation Tool, go to:

 > Home > Education > Tools > Student Group Creation Tool

-You can create Student Groups from the Student Group Creation Tool in the following way:
+## 1. How to use the Student Group Creation Tool

 1. Select the **Academic Term** and the **Program** for which a student group is to be created.
 1. Select the **Program** under which you are creating the student group.